Should You Invest in Tellurian Inc. (TELL) Now?

 TELL) stock’s latest price update

-Tellurian Inc. (AMEX: TELL)’s stock price has increased by 5.26 compared to its previous closing price of 1.14.
-However, the company has seen a 21.91% increase in its stock price over the last five trading sessions.
+Tellurian Inc. (AMEX: TELL)’s stock price has increased by 1.63 compared to its previous closing price of 1.23.
+However, the company has experienced a 15.74% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 11/26/22 that U.S. Natural-Gas Pioneer Struggles in His Second Act

 TELL’s Market Performance

-Tellurian Inc. (TELL) has seen a 21.91% rise in stock performance for the week, with a -18.92% decline in the past month and a -29.82% plunge in the past quarter.
-The volatility ratio for the week is 8.48%, and the volatility levels for the past 30 days are at 8.50% for TELL.
-The simple moving average for the last 20 days is -2.10% for TELL stock, with a simple moving average of -54.57% for the last 200 days.
+Tellurian Inc. (TELL) has experienced a 15.74% rise in stock performance for the past week, with a -19.87% drop in the past month, and a -25.60% drop in the past quarter.
+The volatility ratio for the week is 7.52%, and the volatility levels for the past 30 days are at 8.58% for TELL.
+The simple moving average for the last 20 days is 4.80% for TELL stock, with a simple moving average of -52.25% for the last 200 days.

 Analysts’ Opinion of TELL